Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 1. Copy and paste the following values into the fields (the custom markers won't be available in the dropdown arrow):

-??? quote "Click here to see the fields to copy and paste."
+??? example "Click here to see the fields to copy and paste."

     | Anki Fields | Yomichan Format |
     |-------------|-----------------|